-Setts should be laid on the laying course material so that the final level is within the permitted surface tolerances.
-String lines should be utilised as often as required, this is necessary to ensure the bond pattern is maintained and straight lines are achieved in the finished sett.
-The manufacturing tolerances of the setts, profile of the site and frequency of string lines used should be taken into consideration during installation.
-These factors may have a bearing on the straightness of line achievable.
-Setts should be laid with a joint width of 2-5mm.
-Joint widths may be varied slightly in order to achieve straight lines or maintain bond but should never exceed this size range.
+Paving units should be laid on the laying course material so that the final level is within the permitted surface tolerances.
+String lines should be utilised as often as required, this is necessary to ensure the bond pattern is maintained and straight lines are achieved in the finished paving.
+Paving units should be laid with a tight connection.
+We recommend that, when purchasing materials, especially in the case of larger quantities, they all come from the same batch and that the products are thoroughly mixed on site by drawing from a minimum of three packs.

-Lay whole sett units first, followed by cut units around obstacles or at edges.
-No units should be cut down to less than a quarter of its original size as this can affect the structural integrity of the completed installation.
-Where it appears that only a small section of sett will fit, the "inboard cutting" technique should be adopted.
+Lay whole paving units first, followed by cut units around obstacles or at edges.
+No unit should be cut down to less than a half of its original size as this can compromise the structural integrity of the installation.
+Where it appears that only a small section of block will fit, the "inboard cutting" technique should be adopted.
 The use of a larger or full unit against the edge restraint, allows a smaller unit to be placed in the resulting place.

 Where slopes, gradients or ramps are being constructed, placement of the units should commence at the lowest point i.e.: the bottom of the slope, working upwards.
-Where there is a risk of lateral movement of the setts due to the gradient encountered, the provision of additional intermediate restraint should be considered.
+Where there is a risk of lateral movement of the paving units due to the gradient encountered, the provision of additional intermediate restraint should be considered.

-Laying Course - Compaction
+Wearing Course - Compaction

-Compaction should be undertaken with a plate vibrator.
-Prior to final compaction of the surface, all joints should be filled with kiln dried fine jointing sand.
-All joints should remain full of jointing sand at all times, with periodic checking and re-sanding carried out where necessary.
-When laying square edged pavers, the presence of jointing sand between individual units must be ensured before compaction of the wearing course is undertaken.
+Compaction should be undertaken with a suitable plate vibrating plate.
+Prior to final compaction the surface should be covered with kiln dried sand before the vibrating plate is introduced.
+All joints should be filled with kiln dried fine jointing sand.
+All joints should remain full of jointing sand at all times, with periodic checking and resanding carried out where necessary.

-Where such units are vibrated in an un-sanded condition, the risk of edge spalling is greatly increased.
-A rubber or neoprene sole plate should be used with the vibrator to avoid impact damage to the surface of the units.
+Where these units are vibrated in an un-sanded condition, the risk of edge spalling and cracking is greatly increased.
+A rubber or neoprene sole plate should be used with the vibrating plate to avoid impact damage to the surface of the units.